Butter is the fine line between recipe success and recipe failure.

 Test it: To test the butter, poke it with your finger.
 Your finger should make an indent without sinking or sliding down into the butter.
 The butter should not be shiny or greasy.
 It will be cool to touch, not warm.

 - Sometimes our schedules don’t allow 1-2 hours for softening butter prior to beginning a recipe.
 Don’t take a shortcut and microwave the butter because it will not heat evenly.
 Even the slightest bit of melted butter means less aeration in your baked good.
 And, after reading above, you know that’s a big problem!
 But guess what?
-I have a foolproof trick for softening butter quickly.
+I have a foolproof trick to soften butter quickly.
 Works like a charm.

 Sometimes It’s OK to Skip the Fuss